-- (1) At the same timing as (11) in Master Transmission, set the RE bit in the SS0ER register to 1 (enable data reception) and set the RIE bit to 1 (enable receive data register full or overrun error interrupt request). - (2) The transmit/receive clock is output by dummy reading the SS0RDR register. - (3) After receiving one frame of data, the RDRF bit in the SS0SR register becomes 1 (received data left in SS0RDR register), and the received data is stored in the SS0RDR register.
-When the RDRF bit becomes 1, a receive data register full interrupt occurs. - (4) In the receive data register full interrupt handling, read the received data from the SS0RDR register.
-When reading the received data, the RDRF bit becomes 0 (no data left in the SS0RDR register). - (5) In the receive data register full interrupt, set the RSSTP bit in the SS0CRH register to 1 (after receiving the current frame, end receive operation (stop the receive clock)) to receive the last frame of data.
-Read the received data from the SS0RDR register. - (6) In the receive data register full interrupt handling, before reading the last frame of data, set the RSSTP bit to 0 (after receiving the current frame, continue receive operation (output the receive clock)), the RE bit to 0 (disable data reception), and the RIE bit to 0 (disable receive data register full or overrun error interrupt request). - (7) Read the received data from the SS0RDR register.
+- [1] At the same timing as (12) in Master Transmission, set the RE bit in the SS0ER register to 1 (enable data reception) and the RIE bit to 1 (enable receive data register full or overrun error interrupt request). - [2] After dummy reading the SS0RDR register, the SCS0 pin becomes low and the transmit/receive clock is output. - [3] After receiving one frame of data, the RDRF bit in the SS0SR register becomes 1 (received data left in SS0RDR register), and the received data is stored in the SS0RDR register.
+When the RDRF bit becomes 1, a receive data register full interrupt occurs. - [4] In the receive data register full interrupt handling, read the received data from the SS0RDR register.
+When reading the received data, the RDRF bit becomes 0 (no data left in the SS0RDR register). - [5] In the receive data register full interrupt, set the RSSTP bit in the SS0CRH register to 1 (after receiving the current frame, end receive operation (stop the receive clock)) to receive the last frame of data.
+Read the received data from the SS0RDR register. - [6] When the transmit/receive clock stops, the $\overline{\text{SCS0}}$ pin becomes high. - [7] In the receive data register full interrupt handling, before reading the last frame of data, set the RSSTP bit to 0 (after receiving the current frame, continue receive operation (output the receive clock)), the RE bit to 0 (disable data reception), and the RIE bit to 0 (disable receive data register full or overrun error interrupt request). - [8] Read the received data from the SS0RDR register.